echronos/echronos/pm/reviews/arm_mpu_support/Stefan_Götz.0.md

 How about giving at least the top-level configuration items a common prefix?
 For example: mpu_enabled, mpu_verbose_faults, mpu_skip_faulting_instructions, etc.

+[sebastian.holzapfel: I agree that this is a worthwhile improvement.
+I have given all top-level configuration items a common prefix.]

 Location: packages/machine-stm32f4-discovery/build_mpu.py:2 and other files Comment 23: Rework
 For all new files, please update the copyright year to 2017.